 - You can enter multiple search words, they have to be divided by a space character. - By entering more search words you narrow down the search, because the search terms are connected via AND relation.
-For example, when you search for consol coffee, you only get results which contain both consolandcoffee. - Search words have implicitly an asterisk search operator () at their end.
+For example, when you search for consol coffee, you only get results which contain both consol and coffee. - Search words have implicitly an asterisk search operator () at their end.
 This placeholder stands for any number of any characters at the end of the search word.
 For example, the search results for the search word coffee will also contain words like coffees or coffee-colored.
-You can also manually add a "?" as a placeholder for a single character within a search word, e.g., if you search for Joan or John you can enter Jo?n. - The exact behavior of the search depends on the individual configuration of your CM system.
+You can also manually add a "?" as a placeholder for a single character within a search word, e.g., if you search for Joan or John you can enter Jo?n. - Depending on the item you search for, phonetic search might be available.
+In this case the Quick Search also returns results which have a similar pronunciation but a different spelling, e.g., a search for the name Claire returns Claire, Clare and Clair.
+This option might be available for text fields. - The exact behavior of the search depends on the individual configuration of your CM system.